 Business type | |

-Physical address | Must be the actual property address; additional addresses can be provided for mailing, corporate office(s) where employees operate, etc. |
+Physical address | Must be the actual property address where employees operate; a legal registered address can be provided for mailing or corporate office(s) where applicable. |

 Employer Identification Number ("EIN") | |

-Email address | |
+Web address (optional) | |

 Authorized User (Business Representative) Information | |